openebs-archive/openebs-docs/docs/installation.md

-List the storage classes to check if OpenEBS has installed three new StorageClasses.
+List the storage classes to check if OpenEBS has installed with default StorageClasses.

 ```
 kubectl get sc
 ```

-In the successful installation, you should 3 new StorageClasses
+In the successful installation, you should have the following StorageClasses are created.

 <div class="co">NAME PROVISIONER AGE
 openebs-device openebs.io/local 4m24s